-A low-interest educational student loan or combination of student loans is included in most financial aid packages.
+A federal, state or MHC educational student loan or combination of student loans is included in most financial aid packages.
 The packaged loan amount increases approximately $1000 each year.
-Total estimated student loan debt over four years will range from approximately $20,000 to $31,500 depending on institutional packaging policies and whether or not a student borrows to her maximum capability per federal guidelines.
+Total estimated student loan debt over four years will range from approximately $20,000 to $31,500 depending on institutional packaging policies and whether or not a student borrows her maximum loan amount per federal guidelines.

 Student Financial Services recommends that dependent students seeking additional loans maximize their eligibility for subsidized/unsubsidized Federal Direct StaffordLoan (FDSL) before applying for alternative loans.

-Note: Students who wish to utilize any additional subsidized or unsubsidized student loan funds must must complete an Federal Direct Student Loan Request and return it to Student Financial Services.
+Note: To request additional subsidized or unsubsidized student loan funds, if you are not at your maximum, complete the Federal Direct Student Loan Request and return it to Student Financial Services.